Monday, October 13, 2008

 The Economist of 7 September states: "Uzbekistan, in particular, has jailed many thousands of moderate Islamists, an excellent way of converting their families and friends to extremism."
 The Economist also spoke of "the growing despotism of Mr Karimov" and judged that "the past year has seen a further deterioration of an already grim human rights record".
 I agree.

 Between 7,000 and 10,000 political and religious prisoners are currently detained, many after trials before kangaroo courts with no representation.
 Terrible torture is commonplace: the EU is currently considering a demarche over the terrible case of two Muslims tortured to death in jail apparently with boiling water.
 Two leading dissidents, Elena Urlaeva and Larissa Vdovna, were two weeks ago committed to a lunatic asylum, where they are being drugged, for demonstrating on human rights.
 Opposition political parties remain banned.
 There is no doubt that September 11 gave the pretext to crack down still harder on dissent under the guise of counter-terrorism.
+Yet on 8 September the US State Department certified that Uzbekistan was improving in both human rights and democracy, thus fulfilling a constitutional requirement and allowing the continuing disbursement of $140 million of US aid to Uzbekistan this year.
+Human Rights Watch immediately published a commendably sober and balanced rebuttal of the State Department claim.

 Again we are back in the area of the US accepting sham reform [a reference to my previous telegram on the economy].
 In August media censorship was abolished, and theoretically there are independent media outlets, but in practice there is absolutely no criticism of President Karimov or the central government in any Uzbek media.
 State Department call this self-censorship: I am not sure that is a fair way to describe an unwillingness to experience the brutal methods of the security services.

+Similarly, following US pressure when Karimov visited Washington, a human rights NGO has been permitted to register.
+This is an advance, but they have little impact given that no media are prepared to cover any of their activities or carry any of their statements.
 The final improvement State quote is that in one case of murder of a prisoner the police involved have been prosecuted.
 That is an improvement, but again related to the Karimov visit and does not appear to presage a general change of policy.
 On the latest cases of torture deaths the Uzbeks have given the OSCE an incredible explanation, given the nature of the injuries, that the victims died in a fight between prisoners.

 But allowing a single NGO, a token prosecution of police officers and a fake press freedom cannot possibly outweigh the huge scale of detentions, the torture and the secret executions.
 President Karimov has admitted to 100 executions a year but human rights groups believe there are more.
 Added to this, all opposition parties remain banned (the President got a 98% vote) and the Internet is strictly controlled.
 All Internet providers must go through a single government server and access is barred to many sites including all dissident and opposition sites and much international media (including, ironically, waronterrorism.com).
 This is in essence still a totalitarian state: there is far less freedom than still prevails, for example, in Mugabe's Zimbabwe.
 A Movement for Democratic Change or any judicial independence would be impossible here.